 - Boosting: Different algorithms are trained on the same training data.

-- Blending: Known more formally as Stacked Aggregation or Stacking is where a variety of models whose predictions are taken as input to a new model that learns how to combine the predictions into an overall prediction.
+- Blending: Known more formally as Stacked Generalization or Stacking is where a variety of models whose predictions are taken as input to a new model that learns how to combine the predictions into an overall prediction.

 It is a good idea to get into ensemble methods after you have exhausted more traditional methods.
 There are two good reasons for this, they are generally more complex than traditional methods and the traditional methods give you a good base level from which you can improve and draw from to create your ensembles.